jolenliang/learngit/readme.txt

 Git is a distritbuted version control system.
-Git is a free sortware.
+Git is a free sortware distributed under the GPL.